Artist wants Welsh museums to tell South Asian stories with empathy

 Artist Nasia Sarwar-Skuse sits on the Clive Sofa, the centrepiece of one of four art installations.
 Picture credit: Nasia Sarwar-Skuse.

 Nasia Sarwar-Skuse has created a series of art installations in collaboration with Ways of Working as part of a two-year programme called Perspective(s).
-For the artist, the installations are meant to make visitors think about how Welsh museums should tell Southeast Asian histories.
+For the artist, the installations are meant to make visitors think about how Welsh museums should tell South Asian histories.

 “How do we go in and say, ‘We’re going to decolonise a museum?’” said Skuse-Sarwar.
 “Decolonising isn’t some grand gesture of ripping everything up.
 It’s about inclusivity.
 It’s about decentering the dominant narrative and allowing space for care and empathy in institutions.”